sae220/hoc2022-md/kitchen_baking.md

 # Bake Bread

 ## Step 1
-The zombie chef needs help making bread.
-Use the included blocks to create a recipe the zombie chef can follow.
+The Zombie Chef needs help making bread.
+Use the included blocks to create a recipe the Zombie Chef can follow.

 #### ~ tutorialhint
 Think about the order of operations it takes to make bread.
 You'd first ``||hoc22.harvest wheat||``, but then what?
 There are exactly four steps.